GreenDelta/openLCA2-manual/src/advanced_top/api_clients.md

 ![](../media/hestia_import_errors.png)
 <br>_Summary of the import with the option to show error details_

-**Known limitations**

-- Aggregated datasets often contain the same emission several times as separate outputs.
-- Practices from HESTIA are currently not mapped to exchanges in openLCA.
-- Additional flow information available via the HESTIA API is not yet used in the import.
-For example, HESTIA flows already include a mapping to ecoinvent flows (see e.g. [this flow](<https://www.hestia.earth/term/beefCattleSolidManureDryKgN>)).
+>**_Note:_** The HESTIA API client currently has some limitations.
+Aggregated datasets often contain the same emission several times as separate outputs, and practices from HESTIA are not yet mapped to exchanges in openLCA.
+In addition, further flow information available via the HESTIA API is not yet used in the import; for example, HESTIA flows already include a mapping to ecoinvent flows (see e.g. [this flow](<https://www.hestia.earth/term/beefCattleSolidManureDryKgN>)).

 </details>